wp-plugins/it-news-widget/readme.txt

 e.g.

-1. Upload `simple-rss-feeds-widget` directory to the `/wp-content/plugins/` directory
+1. Upload `it-news-widget` directory to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Drag and drop the newly added *Simple RSS Feeds Widget* to any of your sidebars
+1. Drag and drop the newly added *IT News Widget* to any of your sidebars
 1. Configure the widget options

 == Screenshots ==